puppykitten/ctf/sftp/README.md

 ## Bonus: Off-By-One From Hell

-I mentioned that I found two "extra" bugs not one.
-The other one is simply a usability bug which matters little, apart from driving me crazy for a while.
+I mentioned that I found a couple "extra" bugs not one.
+Another one is simply a usability bug which matters little, apart from driving me crazy for a while.
 Long story short, when you invoke the `pwd` command, you always get the same exact result: "/home".
 This gave me fits at first as I struggled to comprehend what was actually happening.
 In the end, after a needlessly long time debugging the code, I realized that there is basically an off-by-one in the implementation that results in creating the pwd like this: "/home\00/path1(etc)".
 This of course just prints as "home" every time.

 Honestly, I have no idea why the challenge author did this, but if it was on purpose, it was one hell of an annoying trick to pull, bro!